juicedata/juicefs-csi-driver/docs/en/examples/permission.md

 -rw-r--r--   1 1000 3000      3780 Aug  9 11:23 out-juicefs-app-perms-7c6c95b68-76g8g.txtkubectl get pods
 ```

 The `group` container is run as user `2000` and group `3000`.
-Check the file is readable by other user in the group.
+Check the file is readable by other user in the group:

 ```sh
 >> kubectl exec -it juicefs-app-perms-7c6c95b68-76g8g -c group -- id